jagrvargen/holbertonschool-machine_learning/math/0x00-linear_algebra/README.md

 ### 3-flip_me_over.py - A function that returns the transpose of a 2D matrix.

 ### 4-line_up.py - A function that performs an element-wise addition of two arrays.

+### 5-across_the_planes.py - A function that performs and element-wise addition of two 2D matrices.